Do Dog Cooling Vests Help Summer Dogs?

 What is the purpose of a cooling vest for dogs?

-Basically, the idea is to keep your dog cool and prevent heat stroke or heat exhaustion which can, unfortunately, sneak up on dog parents.
+Basically, the idea is to keep your dog cool and prevent heat stroke or heat exhaustion, which can, unfortunately, sneak up on dog parents.
+As stated earlier, your dog can experience a heat stroke with 89 F environmental temperature.
+While that may seem fairly cool if you live where the temperature regularly climbs over 100, it can be overbearing for your pup.

-It should be noted with a dog cooling vest, the water should be slightly cool but never iced.
+It should be noted that with a dog cooling vest, the water should be slightly cool but never iced.
 Even cold water seems to be fine as long as it’s not iced.
-There’s evidence that shows iced vests (especially when dogs are exerting energy) can actually escalate dogs into distress with heat stroke or even heat exhaustion.
+There’s evidence that shows iced vests (especially when dogs are exerting energy such as playing at a park or hiking) can actually escalate dogs into distress with heat stroke or even heat exhaustion.

 Do you know that your dog can get sick from dirty water that may not look dirty?
 Henry got sick from dirty water.
 In this article, I walk you through everything you need to know.